amcgready/BeatMapper/README.md

 # 🥁 BeatMapper

 **BeatMapper** is a modern tool for converting MP3s into playable Drums Rock songs with a beautiful web interface.
-It uses advanced audio processing and machine learning to generate accurate drum charts, audio previews, and all required files for Drums Rock custom songs.
+It uses audio processing and AI models to generate drum charts, audio previews, and all required files for Drums Rock custom songs.

 ---

 ## 🚀 Features

 - 🎵 **MP3 to Drums Rock**: Upload your MP3 and get a ready-to-play Drums Rock song package.
-- 🥁 **AI Drum Detection**: Uses state-of-the-art models for drum note extraction.
-- 🎚️ **Manual Correction**: Download, edit, and re-upload notes for perfect accuracy.
+- 🧠 **AI-Powered Chart Generation**: Uses machine learning models to analyze audio and create appropriate drum charts.
-- 🎧 **Audio Preview**: Listen to the full song and preview clip in the browser.
+- 🎧 **Audio Preview**: Generate preview clips automatically.
+- 🎚️ **Metadata Extraction**: Automatically extracts song title, artist, album, and album artwork from your MP3 files.
-- 📦 **Modern UI**: Fast, responsive, and easy to use.
+- 📦 **Modern UI**: Fast, responsive React-based interface.
+- 🔄 **Edit Metadata**: Customize song information before finalizing your beatmaps.
+- 💾 **Download Ready**: Get complete ZIP packages with all required files.

 ---